 A Little Bit About Back Sweetening a Wine

 So let’s talk about how you’re going to actually back sweeten your wine.
-First of all, I recommend finishing your wine dry, aging for however long you want and then back sweetening.
-It’s just very difficult to start with a higher specific gravity and try to “stop” the fermentation process before you are dry.
+First of all, I recommend finishing your wine dry, aging for however long you want, and then back sweetening.
+It’s just very difficult to start with higher specific gravity and try to “stop” the fermentation process before you are dry.
 If you’re going to back sweeten a wine it probably doesn’t need to age quite as long as a fine dry wine.
 You’re going to mask much of the flavor profile with the additional sweetener.

 One thing that we all know is that yeast feeds on the sugars in our fruit juice.
 So if we just blindly add sugar we’re likely to restart fermentation.
 There are different types of fermentable sugar you could add to back sweeten wine and get different flavor profiles.
-Some of these fermentable types of back sweeteners include sugar, brown sugar, honey, corn syrup, fruit and fruit juices (raw or concentrated).
+Some of these fermentable types of back sweeteners include sugar, brown sugar, honey, corn syrup, fruit, and fruit juices (raw or concentrated).

 I believe a lot of fruit winemakers will choose to add additional juices to sweeten their wine.
 This gives the finished wine a very strong and fruity flavoring.
 Almost like drinking the pure fruit juice with very little alcohol flavoring.

 There are other artificial sweeteners you could choose also.
 I tend to avoid these sweeteners because they tend to have off after tastes.
 The benefit of artificial sweeteners or none fermentable sweeteners like Stevia is that they will not cause fermentation to restart.
 However, you can stop the fermentation from restarting when you use fermentable sugar with additives.
 Let’s take a look at the actual process of how to back sweeten wine.

 How to Back Sweeten Wine